cuulee/wtsps/README.md

 ## [1] "TWDTW"
 ```

 We are also able to acquire any algorithm metadata with describeAlgorithm.
-This function returns an Algorithm class containing its name, input_parameters, output and a description using a WTSCS object already created or directly a WTSCS server URL.
+This function returns an Algorithm class containing its name, input_parameters, output and a description using a WTSPS object already created or directly a WTSPS server URL.

 ```r
 describeAlgorithm(serverInfo = wtsps.server, name = "TWDTW")